Fomiller/mixify/README.md

 [] change playlist nested models to be fancy tea list models [] create styles for bubble tea components. spofify colors [] build out readme
-[] change menu items to be names of actions "create", "edit", "queue", "combine", "update" [] fix vertial scrolling with left and right controls [] fix height and width of screen
+[] change menu items to be names of actions "create", "edit", "queue", "combine", "update", "preview" "select" [x] fix vertial scrolling with left and right controls [x] fix height and width of screen
+[] make height and width of components dynamic